stefantalpalaru/golib/README.md

 the standard library's malloc() play nice with Go's garbage collector, you should use the latter exclusively by replacing malloc() with go\_malloc().

+With recent GCC versions it's necessary to replace all assignments having a heap pointer in the right side with calls to writebarrierptr().
+Even when the destination is on stack, due to how the new Go garbage collector is implemented.

+## TODO

+Move as much code as possible from C (where we're chasing the moving target that is GCC libgo's private API) to Go that has a much more stable API in the language specifications.

 ## license

 BSD-2